-- If you want to track something specific, like who passes through a certain area of your home, find a way to make that the centerpiece of your camera’s view.
+- If you want to track who or what passes through a certain area of your home, make that the centrepiece of your camera’s view.

-- To use your camera for security monitoring, it’s a good idea to make sure it can see the points of entry into your property or home like the driveway, doors or first-floor windows.
+- To use your camera for security monitoring, make sure that it can see the points of entry into your property or home like the driveway, doors or first-floor windows.

 - Place your camera at a height where you can easily see people’s faces, even if they’re wearing a hat.

-- When using your camera to watch your kids, make sure the camera and its power cable stay out of reach.
-For more information, review the Safety Guidelines for using your camera.
+- When using your camera to watch your children, make sure that the camera and its power cable are out of reach.
+Review the safety guidelines for more information.

-- If you plan on using Talk and Listen a lot, put the camera in a spot where you can hear people and they can hear you.
+- If you plan to use Talk and listen, put the camera in a spot where you can hear people and they can hear you.

-In general, your camera gets a better view of people when it’s placed at head level or a little higher; adjust the angle so the camera is looking slightly downward.
-Use the Nest app to check that you can clearly see people’s faces.
-And visit the Nest camera safety guidelines if you plan to install your camera more than 6.5 ft (2 m) above the ground.
+- Use the Nest app to check that you can clearly see people’s faces.
+Please review the Nest Cam safety guidelines if you plan to install your camera more than 2 m above the ground.

-Your camera needs good air circulation.
-Never install it in any kind of small box or enclosure as this can cause overheating.
+- Your camera needs good air circulation.
+Never install it in a small box or enclosure, as this can cause overheating.

 - Do not use indoor cameras outside.
-Use them inside only and keep them out of direct sunlight.
+Only use them inside, and keep them out of direct sunlight.

-- Some common placement examples include on a bookcase, atop the refrigerator, or even at the top of a staircase looking down.
+- Some common placements are on a bookcase, on top of the refrigerator, or even at the top of a staircase looking down.

-- On a hot day, prolonged direct sunlight can heat up your camera quite a bit.
-To help keep things cool, mount your camera in a shaded spot such as under an eave, or install a small shade above the camera.
+- Mount your camera in a shaded spot such as under an eave, or install a small shade above the camera.